ianthropos88/awscloud_web_app_Ch.4/README.md

 </p>
 <p align="center"><b>Scenario 4:</b> The Architecture Design - 3 Tier Multi Region.</p>

+#### **Bespoke AWS Cross-Region CI/CD Pipeline (CloudFormation)** ####

+**PROBLEM**

+Cross-region deployment is natively supported by AWS CodePipeline.
+At the build stage, builds can be processed by already created CodeBuild projects in supported regions.
+Native Cross-region deployment with deploy stage providers like CloudFormation, CodeDeploy, and ECS is possible when operating within supported regions.

+However, some Regions do not have native support for cross-region deployment.
+Below explanation provides 2 ways to implement a bespoke AWS CI/CD pipeline in such regions.
+In regions where AWS natively supports cross-region or multi-region deployments, the default integrated solution should be used to achieve a cleaner solution.

+**SOLUTION**

+When there is no full support for builtin code connection in a region, a pipeline is set up in an AWS region which already supports this feature.

+This pipeline will get triggered with set actions (merge/push) on a specified branch, then pushes the source code to CodeBuild.
+CodeBuild zips the source code, copies it to an S3 bucket.
+With Cross-region replication set, the zipped source code is replicated to our desired region.

+The CodePipeline in the 1st region region as per the architecture above, has its source provider set to S3.
+The next problem arises, how can we trigger CodePipeline when there is a new object in the S3 bucket set as its source provider?

+This article approaches this problem using CloudWatch events to trigger CodePipeline.
+Of course, we’ll have to disable the PollForSourceChanges property, since we want to trigger the pipeline and not wait for it to poll for changes.

+For CodePipeline resoucrce created with AWS CloudFormation, theConfiguration property in the source stage called PollForSourceChanges should be set to false.
+If your template doesn't include that property, then PollForSourceChanges is set to true by default.

+The Amazon S3 source event-based change detection using Cloudwatch Events.

 ### **Deploy the Application and Database within 3 Environments (Development, Staging, Production)** ###

 This example will show how to deploy a containerized app (Strapi) with PostgreSQL on AWS in Development, Staging and Production and makes it accessible via HTTPS.
 All of that in just a few lines of Terraform file.